 To help out, we rounded up some of the very best Halloween movies that the whole family will enjoy.
 We found options that will satisfy young kids, pre-teens and adult movie buffs alike, so there will be more watching and less wrestling over the remote.
-The movies are all PG-13 or under, so there’s no need to shield the kids’ eyes at any point.
-Check them out below.
+From animated to live-action, Sandler to Stone, the movies on our list are all PG-13 or under, so there’s no need to shield the kids’ eyes at any point.

 1. Hocus Pocus (1993)

 When brother and sister Max (Omri Katz) and Dani (Thora Birch) explore an abandoned house in their new hometown of Salem, Massachusetts, they accidentally release a trio of evil witches (played by Bette Midler, Sarah Jessica Parker and Kathy Najimy).
 Sadly, the witches are set on becoming immortal, but luckily, they’re also incredibly entertaining for the whole family.
 To put a stop to the witches schemes, Max, Dani, their new friend Allison and a magical black cat must join forces.